florian-sander/bwp-minify/readme.txt

 1. Changing the Minify URL, now one can have a shorter and nicer URL ;)

 == Changelog ==

+= 1.0.10 =
+* Fixed two possible PHP notices when using root-relative paths as Minify URL.
+Thanks to [Marcus](http://marcuspope.com/)!
+* Fixed wrongly closed HTML `<link>` tags.
+* Fixed a bug that breaks the dynamic JS file enqueued by Mingle plugin.
+* Fixed an incompatibility issue with WP Download Monitor.
+* Fixed an incompatibility issue with Geo-Mashup, thanks to JeremyCherfas for reporting!
+* Added support for the new script localization function introduced in WordPress 3.3.
+Thanks to **workshopshed** for reporting!
+* Added Romanian translation, thanks to Luke Tyler!

 = 1.0.9 =
 * Fixed a possible PHP warning about an argument not being an array.